Courses for Master's students (graduate level)

 The PSC, in coordination with the University of Zurich, the University of Basel and ETH Zurich, offers a choice of specialized interdisciplinary Master's courses and more than 100 plant science courses at the three partnering universities.

 Students can incorporate these courses into their personally-tailored curriculum.
 They can visit courses at all three partnering universities and receive ECTS accreditation towards degree completion requirements at their home university.

-Students may acquire up to 30 ECTS (in accordance with the regulations of their home Master) through PSC Master's courses outside their home Master.
+Students may acquire up to 30 ECTS (in accordance with the regulations of their home university Master) through participation in PSC Master's courses outside their home Master.
 The courses are counted as mandatory elective courses (Wahlpflichtkurse) towards the Master's degree.

-Enrollment in one of the following programs grants students access to PSC courses and plant science courses from University of Zurich, ETH Zurich, and University of Basel.
+Students enrolled in one of the below listed Master programs grants access to PSC courses and plant science courses from University of Zurich, ETH Zurich, and University of Basel.
 For application and admissions procedures, please see the websites of the individual Master's programs.

-Master in Environmental Sciences, Major in Ecology and Evolution, Department of Environmental Sciences, ETH Zurich
+Department of Environmental Sciences: Master in Environmental Sciences, Major in Ecology and Evolution

 Department of Agricultural and Food Sciences: Master of Agroecosystem Science, Major in Crop Science

 • University of Zurich

 Faculty of Science: Master in Biology, Plant Sciences